 The Department runs a Classical Society - The Arnold Society - with visiting speakers (usually from top universities) once a term followed by drinks and dinner as well as less formal, school-centred meetings.
 Pupils are also encouraged to host the society themselves, speaking on any Classical topic that interests them.

 Lower School pupils are invited to the Junior Arnold Society for events such as a balloon debate to find out the greatest hero of all (with the characters acted by teachers) and a variety of talks by older pupils and staff.
 There is usually a Classical offering at the Summer Arts Festival with ‘Dido and Aeneas’, ‘Oedipus’, ‘The Festival of Dionysus’ and ‘Horrible Histories’ produced over the last few years as well as a workshop on the Greek tragic chorus last year.
-We run an E Block trip to Italy every summer and an Upper School trip in October to a variety of places – recently Italy, Greece, Tunisia and Sicily.
+We run a trip every year to a variety of classical lands – recently Italy, Greece, Tunisia and Sicily.
 We also take regular trips to lectures, plays and museums closer to home.

-We have our own GCSE Latin textbook for the E and D blocks which we supplement with Taylor and Seigel.
-In Greek we use Taylor and Wilding.
+We use Taylor’s Latin to GCSE/Greek to GCSE books in the Middle School, supplemented with other resources.
 A number of our pupils go on to read Classical courses at a variety of universities (Bristol, Durham, Exeter, KCL, Manchester to name just a few) and we have several Oxbridge candidates each year with a good success rate.